Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

 \subsection{Evaluation Methodology from Adjacent Fields}

-We adapt methodology from fields that confronted analogous measurement crises (pre-registration and specification curve analysis from the replication crisis literature, equivalence testing and blinding from clinical research) and demonstrate that these tools transfer directly to AI safety evaluation.
+We adapt methodology from fields that have confronted analogous measurement crises (pre-registration and specification curves from the replication-crisis literature; equivalence testing and blinding from clinical research) and show that these tools transfer directly to AI safety evaluation.

-Pre-registration (specifying hypotheses, analyses, and stopping rules before data collection) is the cornerstone defence against post-hoc rationalisation \cite{nosek2018preregistration}, yet remains almost entirely absent from AI safety evaluation.
-Hofman et al.\ \cite{hofman2023preregistration} extended pre-registration principles to predictive modelling in machine learning, demonstrating feasibility in computational settings.
-Ioannidis \cite{ioannidis2005false} showed that flexibility in data analysis can make most published findings false, a concern directly applicable to safety evaluation where researcher degrees of freedom in scoring method, model selection, prompt formulation, and statistical specification can determine whether a scaffold appears safe or unsafe.
+Pre-registration~\cite{nosek2018preregistration}---the cornerstone defence against post-hoc rationalisation---is almost absent from AI safety evaluation.
+Hofman et al.~\cite{hofman2023preregistration} extend the principles to predictive modelling in machine learning, demonstrating feasibility in computational settings.
+Ioannidis~\cite{ioannidis2005false} shows that excess analytic flexibility inflates the false-discovery rate to the point where most published findings are wrong; scaffold safety researchers have the same flexibility (scoring method, model selection, prompt design, statistical specification) and no convention restraining its use.

-Specification curve analysis \cite{simonsohn2020specification} addresses this by enumerating all defensible analytic specifications and testing whether findings are robust across them.
-Simson et al.\ \cite{simson2024onemodemanyscores} applied the concept to ML fairness, showing that model design decisions substantially affect measured fairness, directly analogous to our finding that scoring methodology can manufacture or reverse safety findings.
-We enumerate 384 specifications crossing 29 researcher degrees of freedom and report the percentage of significant specifications for each finding.
+Specification curve analysis~\cite{simonsohn2020specification} addresses this by enumerating defensible analytic specifications and testing whether findings are robust across them.
+Simson et al.~\cite{simson2024onemodemanyscores} apply the technique to ML fairness, showing that model design decisions substantially affect measured fairness; the analogy to our finding (that scoring methodology can manufacture or reverse safety findings) is direct.
+We enumerate 29 pre-registered researcher degrees of freedom (Appendix~\ref{app:spec-curve}); the primary curve varies three of these (benchmark subset, model subset, scoring method) across 18 specifications; a broader exploratory curve varies nine across 384; the remaining seventeen are documented for full pre-registration transparency.